junxit/us-congress-bills-111/metadata.md

 - 2010-06-09 — Ms. Chu moved to suspend the rules and pass the bill.
 - 2010-06-09 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 416 - 0 (Roll no. 345). (text: CR H4266)
 - 2010-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 416 - 0 (Roll no. 345).(text: CR H4266)
+- 2010-06-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.